ermi20/HTML-CSS-1/lesson1/README.md

+# Lesson 1

 ## What we will do in class today:
 ```
 • Get set up on Slack
 • Get set up on Github
 • Get set up on Trello
-• Make the template for your first website
+• The division of labor between HTML and CSS
+• Introduction to HTML:
+    • Parents, children, attributes
+    • Indentation
+    • Semantic elements
+    • Paragraphs, links, images, lists
+• Introduction to CSS:
+    • Where can we write it and what difference does that make?
+    • Selectors (id, class, element type), properties
-• Get your CV website hosted on Github!
+• Get your CV website hosted on Github pages!
 ```